- Rail and Tube: The nearest station is Paddington which is approximately a 5 minute walk from Bishop’s Bridge Road.

 - Bus: Buses 7, 23, 27 and 36 operate services in the area.
 Please alight at Bishop’s Bridge Road or Westbourne Terrace and walk approximately 5 minutes to the venue.

 Given the Inquiry's profile, with significant media coverage, social media commentary and with proceedings live streamed, we are required to follow the standard practice for high-profile public buildings.
 We are an entirely public Inquiry and have a duty of care to anyone that attends.

 The physical security baseline measures (set by the Centre for the Protection of National Infrastructure and the Cabinet Office) state that, where members of the public are attending a building, an appropriate screening process should be applied.
 For this reason, we need to put in place security checks similar to the security measures in place at the Royal Courts of Justice, museums and other civic venues.
 Further information about these measures can be found here.

-The hearings are open to the public and there will be security checks and a bag search on entry.
-We encourage those attending to arrive in plenty of time and to think carefully about what you bring with you on the day.
+There will be security checks and a bag search on entry for all persons attending the hearings.
+We encourage those attending to arrive in plenty of time and to think carefully about what they bring with them on the day.
 The following items will not be permitted inside the venue:

-- work tools – for example hammers, screwdrivers, wrenches, nails; alcohol, non-prescription drugs, solvents and other potentially harmful substances;
+- Work tools – for example hammers, screwdrivers, wrenches, nails

-The layout of Holborn Bars is set out below and the venue and rooms are clearly signposted.
+The layout of 13 Bishop's Bridge Road is set out below and the venue and rooms are clearly signposted.

 The public seats in the main hearing room are prioritised for the bereaved, survivors and local resident core participants.